 Continue to observe daily.
 Invite children to draw or write their observations on other pieces of paper.

 When butterflies begin to emerge, note the date on your calendar.
 Draw a butterfly on your life cycle paper.
 Count the days from when caterpillars arrived to when adult butterflies emerged.

-Learning About the Cycle Of A Butterfly
+Life Cycle Of A Butterfly For Kids

 As children watch the butterflies, they can draw or write what they see.
 Make sure to add sugar water to the butterfly house as food for the butterflies.
 You may want to cut oranges into pieces and add those as well.